Two Week Southeast Asia Itinerary – 5 Easy Routes

 - Chiang Rai – 3 days

-Next head over the Chiang Rai, the northernmost province of Thailand.
-You can either opt for the slow boat from Luang Prabang to Chiang Rai, or hop on a bus which is a fair bit quicker.
+Next head over to Chiang Rai, the northernmost province of Thailand.
+You can either opt for the slow boat from Luang Prabang to Chiang Rai or hop on a bus which is a fair bit quicker.
 Chiang Rai deserves at least 3 days.
-On the first day explore the attractions around town like the iconic White Temple, the Back house and other ancinet temples.
-The next day you can head up to the mountains to see sunrise above the clouds at Phu Chi Fa and visit the minority hill tribes.
-On the third day head west for a day trip to the hot springs, some of the best I’ve found in Southeast Asia.
+On the first day exploring the attractions around town like the iconic White Temple, the Black House and other ancient temples.
+The next day you can head up to the mountains to see the sunrise above the clouds at Phu Chi Fa and visit the minority hill tribes.
+On the third-day head west for a day trip to the hot springs, some of the best I’ve found in Southeast Asia.

 - Chiang Mai – 3 days

 Finally, head south to Chiang Mai, the former capital of the ancient Thai Lanna Kingdom back in the 15th Century.
 All throughout the old quarter, you will find remnants of the ancient city still intact such as the old perimeter wall and a number of Buddhist temples.
 These days Chiang Mai is the second largest in Thailand after Bangkok.
 It’s loaded with things to do such as markets, temples, cooking schools, waterfalls, and mountains.
 A trip down to Chiang Mai is worth at least 3 days.